v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

-5. In the **Connection filter policy (Default)** pane, the **Connection filtering** section displays options regarding which IP Addresses may send messages to your environment and what IP addresses will be blocked from sending messages.
+5. In the **Connection filter policy (Default)** pane, the **Connection filtering** section displays options regarding which IP Addresses may send messages to your environment and which IP addresses will be blocked from sending messages. <br/>

-    You will NOT be adding IP addresses to the allow or block lists.
+    **Important:** You will **NOT** be adding IP addresses to the allow or block lists.
 You can do this if you have a known IP address you would like to test against.
 It typically takes up to 1 hour to propagate the change within the system.
 For this lab, simply review the fact that you can create allowed and blocked